EarthmanMuons/reusable-workflows/README.md

 ### check-rust.yml

-Performs comprehensive testing on a Rust project, including checking for proper formatting with `cargo fmt`, linting with `cargo clippy`, running unit tests across `macos-latest`, `ubuntu-latest`, and `windows-latest` using the latest stable release of Rust, and finally testing on the Minimum Supported Rust Version (MSRV).
+Performs comprehensive testing of a Rust project, including checking for proper formatting with `cargo fmt`, linting with `cargo clippy`, running tests across `macos-latest`, `ubuntu-latest`, and `windows-latest` using the latest stable release of Rust, and finally running tests on the Minimum Supported Rust Version (MSRV) as defined by the project's _Cargo.toml_ configuration file.

+---

+### check-rust-beta.yml

+Runs tests for a Rust project using the latest beta release of Rust.

+---

+### check-rust-miri.yml

+Runs tests for a Rust project using the latest nightly version of the experimental [Miri interpreter][].

 ---